 Our above recommendations are more suited for preschoolers and elementary/primary school aged children, so we’d recommend a more feature-rich weather station for older children and teens.
 Here, a moderately priced electronic personal weather station is a great pick.

-Older children will find the connectivity features exciting, like the capability to download weather data from their weather station to their computer or post it online to Weather Underground.
+Older children will find the connectivity features exciting, like the capability to download weather data from their weather station to their personal computer through software options or post it online to Weather Underground.
 If your child is taking more than a passing interest in weather, you might want to consider a more professional grade model.

 Our Pick for Older Children: AcuRite 01024 PRO 5-in-1 With HD Display